 The policy of the Willow Hill School is to support the responsible public school in properly identifying the form of assessment that is appropriate for each publicly funded student and then taking all measures to ensure that each student has optimum opportunities for success.
 It is understood that all publicly funded students will participate in MCAS.
 All recommendations will be an integral part of the TEAM Meeting and the resulting IEP.

 Privately funded students (100%) are not eligible to participate in the MCAS program per the Massachusetts Department of Elementary and Secondary Education.

-Therefore, Willow Hill School, in compliance with 603 CMR 28.09, has developed procedures to ensure that all publicly funded students participate in all MCAS testing selected for their grades.
+Therefore, Willow Hill School, in compliance with 603 CMR 28.09, has developed procedures to ensure that all publicly funded students can participate in all MCAS testing selected for their grades.
 Students with significant disabilities who are unable to take the MCAS, even with accommodations, will participate in the Alternate MCAS.
-The identification of assessment form, development of the schedule, staff training, parent preparation and administration of all parts of the assessment are the collaborative efforts of the Director of Education, Director of Instructional Services and the Head of School.
+The identification of assessment form, development of the schedule, staff training, parent preparation and administration of all parts of the assessment are the collaborative efforts of the Director of Student Services, Director of Instructional Services and the Head of School.
 Willow Hill School meets its obligation to ensure participation and success through implementation of the following:

-- The curriculum across all grades has been aligned with the Massachusetts Curriculum Frameworks. - Willow Hill School offers instruction and/or support to students through the tutorial program and/or Friday elective courses, - Willow Hill School purchases MCAS Preparation materials available through DESE if appropriate; - The Director of Education collaborates with the Chairperson from the responsible LEA to lead the discussion related to identifying the appropriate assessment (MCAS/MCAS Alt) form and accommodations at the student's Annual Review. - All standard and non-standard accommodations included in the DESE publication, Requirement for the Participation of Students with Disabilities in MCAS are considered as options. - The Director of Education is responsible for reviewing all completed IEPs submitted by the LEA for signature.
-The completed page 7 of the IEP is placed in the MCAS Assessment Binder and given to the Director of Instructional Services.
+- The curriculum across all grades has been aligned with the Massachusetts Curriculum Frameworks. - Willow Hill School offers instruction and/or support to students through the tutorial program and/or Friday elective courses, - Willow Hill School purchases MCAS Preparation materials available through DESE if appropriate; - The Director of Student Services collaborates with the Chairperson from the responsible LEA to lead the discussion related to identifying the appropriate assessment (MCAS/MCAS Alt) form and accommodations at the student's Annual Review. - All standard and non-standard accommodations included in the DESE publication, Requirement for the Participation of Students with Disabilities in MCAS are considered as options. - The Director of Student Services is responsible for reviewing all completed IEPs submitted by the LEA.